mtigas/hidserv-proxy/README.md

 vagrant up
 ```

-Once the server is up, you can get the hidden service's address and test it -- it should load `http://www.example.com` or whatever you set it to proxy to.
+Once the server is up, you can get the hidden service's address:

 ```
 cat install_files/ansible-base/hostname-ths-proxy
 ```
+...and test it by using Tor Browser Bundle.
+(You may have to wait a minute or two for a reboot to complete after the first time the server is brought up.)
+It should load `http://www.example.com` or whatever you set it to proxy to.

 ## to-do